How an Apple affiliate made $30 billion and paid no taxes

 Apple CEO Tim Cook defended the tech giant's tax strategies before a Senate panel on Tuesday, saying that Apple is proud to be an American company.
 "We pay all the taxes we owe — every single dollar," Cook said.
 "We don't depend on tax gimmicks."
 Cook faced harsh questioning, however, from the members of the Senate Permanent Subcommittee on Investigations, which unveiled a report Monday accusing Apple of using a "complex web" of offshore shell subsidiaries to avoid paying taxes on $74 billion in profits earned overseas between 2009 and 2012.

-The heart of the Apple tax-avoidance scheme, the Senate investigation found, is a single subsidiary that is registered in Ireland — Apple Operations International (AOI).
+How did Apple do that?The heart of the Apple tax-avoidance scheme, the Senate investigation found, is a single subsidiary that is registered in Ireland — Apple Operations International (AOI).
 The Irish affiliate made $30 billion in profits over those four years, and didn't pay a dime in taxes — not to Ireland, not to the U.S. "Apple went to Ireland," says Neil Irwin at The Washington Post, "and it found a pot of gold."

-The affiliate is incorporated in Cork, Ireland.
+Why didn't AOI owe any taxes?The affiliate is incorporated in Cork, Ireland.
 Under U.S. law, that means it's subject to taxes in Ireland, not the U.S. But Irish law says a company should pay taxes to the country where its managers are, and the Apple subsidiary is run from the corporation's headquarters in Cupertino, Calif.
 That's where 32 of AOI's last 33 board meetings took place, which means the subsidiary doesn't have to pay taxes to either country.

-All of Apple's global sales go through AOI, which was set up in 1980 in Ireland, a low-tax country that gives Apple special treatment in the form of a negotiated 2 percent tax rate.
+How much of Apple's business goes through Ireland?All of Apple's global sales go through AOI, which was set up in 1980 in Ireland, a low-tax country that gives Apple special treatment in the form of a negotiated 2 percent tax rate.
 AOI accounted for 30 percent of Apple's profits from 2009 to 2011.
 Another Irish subsidiary, Apple Sales International, earned $38 billion and paid $21 million in taxes in the same period, giving it an effective tax rate of 0.06 percent.
 When the income of all of Apple's affiliates in Ireland is tallied up, the company managed to shield $74 billion in profits from taxation from 2009 through 2012.

-The structure of AOI is just the beginning.
+What other purported tricks does Apple use?The structure of AOI is just the beginning.
 Apple also lists much of its intellectual property as belonging to its ghost affiliates in Ireland.
 "Think of it this way," says Neil Irwin at the Post.
 "If you live in, say, Germany and buy an iPhone, you are buying a physical object that was assembled in China from parts that come from all over.
 But you are also buying a piece of the intellectual property of Apple," developed by designers, programmers, and marketers in California.
 Apple, however, avoids paying California's high tax rates on much of that expense, by sharing the cost of research and development with its Irish subsidiaries.

-Yes.
+And that's legal?Yes.
 "No one is suggesting that any of these techniques are illegal," says Henry Blodget at Yahoo Finance.
 "No one is suggesting that Apple is doing anything that any number of other massive multi-national companies aren't doing.
 And no one is suggesting that companies should voluntarily pay more taxes than they absolutely have to pay...
 But boy are Apple's tax-dodging techniques effective."
 And the U.S. tax code is, perhaps, equally as ineffective.